atlassian/react-beautiful-dnd/docs/media.md

 # Media

-This page contains a list of all of the articles, blogs and newsletters that `react-beautiful-dnd` has appeared in.
+This page contains a list of articles, blogs and newsletters that `react-beautiful-dnd` has appeared in.

 ## Blogs by the `react-beautiful-dnd` team